 - A string referring to the type of the detector model.
 The model should exist in the search path described in Section 5.4.3. - The 3D position in the world frame in the order x, y, z.
-See Section 5.4 for details. - The orientation specified as Z-X-Z extrinsic Euler angle.
-This means the detector is rotated first around the world's Z-axis, then around the world's X-axis and then again around the global Z-axis.
-See Section 5.4 for details.
+See Section 5.4 for details. - The orientation specified as X-Y-Z extrinsic Euler angle.
+This means the detector is rotated first around the X-axis, then around the world's Y-axis and then around the world's Z-axis.
+Alternatively the orientation can be set in an X-Z-X extrinsic Euler angle, refer to Section 5.4 for details.